Barn Beach Reserve Outdoor Learning Center

 Located just downstream from the confluence of the Wenatchee and Icicle Rivers, the Barn Beach Reserve Outdoor Learning Center is located in a spectacular setting that features accessible walking trails with panoramic views of the Wenatchee River and the largest granite batholith in North America which makes up the mountains of the Stuart Range.

 Visitors are always welcome at the Reserve, our nine-acre nature sanctuary bordering the Wenatchee River and Leavenworth's Waterfront Park.
 We are just a short walk from downtown Leavenworth, and a world away from the hustle and bustle of Front Street.

-The Reserve and the adjacent greenbelt protect over 50 acres of diverse habitats ranging from upland ponderosa pine forest, to riverine and riparian habitats that include Blackbird Island, is a sanctuary for humans, plants, and animals, and a popular stop on Audubon's Great Washington Birding Trail.
+The Reserve and the adjacent greenbelt protect over 50 acres of diverse habitats ranging from upland ponderosa pine forest, to riverine and riparian habitats that include Blackbird Island, a sanctuary for humans, plants and animals, and a popular stop on Audubon's Great Washington Birding Trail.

 Red Barn Learning Center

 Completed in 2008 this "green-built" learning center, is a model of energy efficiency and solar design.
 With photo-voltaic panels on the roof generating electricity and solar hot water providing heat for radiant floor heating, this building is as much a teaching tool as it is a place to learn.

 The Red Barn Learning Center serves our campus as the primary indoor space for our Youth Education Program.
 It is well appointed to host everything from science labs to art classes, lectures, films, acoustic music performances and more!

 Historic River Haus